 About this Report

-This report covers Ascendas Reit's portfolio for the financial period from 1 January 2020 to 31 December 2020 (FY2020), unless otherwise indicated.
-As at 31 December 2020, Ascendas Reit's portfolio comprises 96 properties in Singapore, 36 properties in Australia, 38 properties in the UK and 30 properties in the US.
+This report covers Ascendas Reit's portfolio for the financial period from 1 January 2021 to 31 December 2021, unless otherwise indicated.
+As at 31 December 2021, Ascendas Reit's portfolio comprises 220 properties (96 in Singapore, 34 in Australia, 49 in the UK / Europe and 41 in USA).

-Taking guidance from the operational control approach1 as defined by the Greenhouse Gas (GHG) Protocol Corporate Standard, environmental performance of 882 properties under operational control have been covered in this report.
-As at 31 December 2020, about 53% of Ascendas Reit's portfolio was directly under the operational control of the Asset & Property Managers, in terms of Gross Floor Area.
+Taking guidance from the operational control approach1 as defined by the Greenhouse Gas (GHG) Protocol Corporate Standard, environmental performance of 94 properties under operational control have been covered in this report.
+As at 31 December 2021, about 43% of Ascendas Reit's portfolio was directly under the operational control of the Asset & Property Managers, in terms of Gross Floor Area (GFA).

-The multi-segmented portfolio comprised 68% and 32% of multi-tenant and single-tenant properties respectively.
-Please refer to pages 66 to 107 of the Annual Report 2020 for the full list of Ascendas Reit's properties.
+The multi-segmented portfolio comprised 68% and 32% of multi-tenant and single-tenant properties by asset value respectively.
+Please refer to pages 62 to 107 of the Annual Report 2021 for the full list of Ascendas Reit's properties.

-The Manager has not sought external independent assurance on this report specifically but the Sponsor, CapitaLand, seeks external assurance on its report and the data is shared between the two entities.
+The Manager has not sought external independent assurance on this report specifically but its Sponsor seeks external assurance on its report, which includes Ascendas Reit's data.

-- Ascendas Reit's Manager and its Asset & Property Managers did not have operational control of 112 investment properties in its portfolio during FY2020 (this includes three properties (25 Ubi Road 4, 27 Ubi Road 4 and iQuest@IBP) which are underdevelopment); hence emissions associated with fuel combustion and purchased electricity are scope 3.
-Three properties were divested within 1Q FY2020, of which two were under the Manager and Asset & Property Manager's operational control (202 Kallang Bahru and 25 Changi South Street 1).
-However, as energy, water and waste consumption figures during the year were minimal prior to their divestments, the Manager did not include them in this report.
-Details can be found on page 4 of the GHG Protocol Corporate Standard (Appendix F: Categorising GHG emissions associated from leased assets): www.ghgprotocol.org/corporate-standard.
+- Ascendas Reit's Manager and its Asset & Property Managers did not have operational control of 126 properties in its portfolio as at 31 December 2021 (this includes three properties (25 Ubi Road 4, 27 Ubi Road 4 and iQuest@IBP) which are under development); hence emissions associated with fuel combustion and purchased electricity are Scope 3.
+Five properties were divested within 2021, of which two were under the Manager and Asset & Property Manager's operational control up to the point of divestment.

 Board Statement & Board Message